yunjunz/conda-envs/README.md

 mamba install isce2 mintpy
 ```

-The note below installs ISCE-2 from conda or source and ARIA-tools, MintPy, PySolid and PyAPS from source in development mode.
+The note below installs ISCE-2 from conda or source, ARIA-tools and MintPy from source in development mode.

 #### a.
 Download source code